Reading time 3 Minutes

 please tighter or not at all.

 The cover picture shows my beard after one of the best scratching sessions ever.
-The friend who made it was a bit shocked when she took the photo.
-When she scratched me, she was lying behind me.
-She couldn't see the beard from there and was going by my steady "Fester...".
-I wonder how you document such scrapes in the daily curve.
+The friend who managed it was a bit shocked when she took the photo.
+When she was scratching me, she was lying behind me.
+She couldn't see the beard from there and was following my constant „Fester...“.
+I wonder how you document scratches like that in the day's graph.
 LOL.

-In any case, the example shows quite well how I feel about pain.
-The disease has by no means made me as frail as my appearance would suggest.
-Whether it's storage, care, scratching...
+Anyway, the example shows quite well how I feel about pain.
+My illness has by no means made me as frail as my appearance would suggest.
+Whether it's with positioning, grooming or scratching anyway...
 Because there's no other way, my girlfriend sits on me during sex.
-Apart from the fact that there's a urinary catheter stuck in my cock at the moment, which makes fucking a bit difficult.
-But you can leave your concerns about hurting me at home.
+Apart from the fact that I have a bladder catheter in my cock, which makes fucking a bit difficult.
+But you can leave your worries about hurting me at home.
 The only thing that hurts in this matter is being treated like a raw egg.

 Just for fun, I wrote down where on a scale of one to ten I would place which pain.
 Maybe that will give you a good idea.
 By the way, the normal storing and scratching is deliberately not even mentioned.
 That didn't make it into the ranking.
 Wink smiley.

-1- scratch bloody with scratch and scratch very long on always the same spot
+1- scratch bloody with scratches and scratch the same spot for a very long time

-- Turning on my own hand while storing and nearly breaking my arm in the process
+- turn me onto my own hand while lying down and nearly break my arm in the process

-- I do not lie down at night, so that I lie on the same parts of my body and on the same ear for several hours.
+- not lying down at night, so that I lie on the same part of my body and on the same ear for several hours at a time

-2- Lumbar puncture without anaesthesia (drain cochlear fluid with syringe for the laboratory)Pulling on the PEG until it bleeds from the puncture site
+2- Lumbar puncture without anaesthesia (draining the marrow fluid with a syringe for the laboratory)Pulling on the PEG until it bleeds from the puncture site

 - Mobilisation of an ingrown PEG